-To kickstart your path to becoming a firefighter, start with volunteering at your local fire department and training your body to pass the rigorous fitness exam.
-Every hiring organization may have its own specific requirements but typically getting a fire science degree is a move in the right direction.
+To kickstart your path to becoming a firefighter, start by volunteering at your local fire department and training your body to pass the rigorous fitness exam.
+Every hiring organization may have its specific requirements, but typically getting a fire science degree is a move in the right direction.

 Commissioned officers typically enter the military with a bachelor’s degree or higher.
 They often assume management roles in highly specialized fields that require advanced training.

 If a career as a commissioned officer sounds exciting, you’ll need to attend officer candidate school after graduating from an accredited college or university.

 Most officer candidate institutions are nearly tuition-free.
 However, many individuals compete for admission.
 In exchange for training, students commit to serve in the military for an average of five years after graduation.

 Commissioned officers start by getting their bachelor’s degree and also enrol in campus reserve officer training (ROTC) programs associated with the schools.
 The next step is to attend a military service academy, which are four-year schools designed to prepare students to become military officers while also providing them with a college education.

 The final step is to enrol in an officer candidate school to finally receive commission status.
 These schools have 17 week-long rigorous programs that require a lot of mental and physical dedication.